Healthy Homes Assessment Kenepuru

 Home Assessments Kenepuru for Rental Properties

 • Is the space under the floor well-insulated?
-Is there a ground waterproofing barrier?
+Is there a ground moisture barrier in place?

-• Is the ceiling insulation in need of topping up? require replenishment or replacement?
+• Does the ceiling insulation require replenishment or replacement?

-• Does the home has enough ventilation, including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties